longturn/freeciv21/docs/General/Manuals/client-manual.rst

 your game, you can swap sea and world maps, trade cities, give advances, share vision, give an embassy, or agree to peace or an alliance via a pact.
 If you are happy with the components of the treaty you can click the :guilabel:`Accept Treaty` button.
 The client will change the thumbs-down icon to the right of your nation to a thumbs-up showing agreement.
-If you don't want to do anything and definitely do not want to accept the treaty, then you can click on the :guilabel:`Cancel Meeting` button.
+If you do not want to do anything and definitely do not want to accept the treaty, then you can click on the :guilabel:`Cancel Meeting` button.
 This will close the :guilabel:`Diplomacy View` and return you to the :guilabel:`Nations View`.

 .. note:: The ability to trade maps, cities, or advances is ruleset dependent and may not be enabled for all games.
 The other clauses such as share vision, give an embassy or change the relationship via a pact are enabled at all times.

-.. tip:: You don't have to use the :guilabel:`Diplomacy View` to get an embassy with a player.
+.. tip:: You do not have to use the :guilabel:`Diplomacy View` to get an embassy with a player.
 You can always build a :unit:`Diplomat` unit and have that unit get an embassy by going to a player's city and "walk" into the city.
 An action dialog will show and you can establish an embassy without asking via diplomacy.
 See in game help for more information on using units to conduct many gameplay features besides simply establishing